techstackadhit/deepflow-traffic-classifier/README.md

 # DeepFlow: Network Traffic Classification Simulation using CNN and LSTM

 **DeepFlow** is a deep learning-based simulation project designed to classify network traffic types using CNN and LSTM architectures.
-It utilizes publicly available datasets and does **not** require physical network recording or real-time traffic capture.
+It utilizes publicly available datasets and does **not** require physical network recording or real-time traffic capture.DeepFlow is a deep learning-based simulation project for classifying network traffic patterns using CNN and LSTM architectures.
+It is trained on the UNSW-NB15 dataset, which captures a diverse mix of benign and malicious traffic scenarios.
+This allows DeepFlow to operate entirely offline, without requiring real-time packet capture or physical network monitoring.

 This project builds a full pipeline—from preprocessing to evaluation—to compare deep learning models on flow-based network traffic data.